Skip to main content

 Capital-Rich Relocators Building Legacy Homes

 Capital-rich relocators from higher-cost markets — Northeast, California, Chicago — building legacy homes on Snell Isle, Tierra Verde, Shore Acres, or the downtown waterfront.
 They need a contractor who knows FEMA flood-zone math cold, not a paper contractor who walks away when the regs get hard.
-Revolution has $20M+ of flood-zone work going back to Hurricane Michael in 2018 and has cleared dozens of 49% rule substantial-improvement calculations across coastal Pinellas.
+Revolution has $20M+ of flood-zone work across Pinellas County over the past decade and has cleared dozens of FEMA 50% rule substantial-improvement calculations across coastal Pinellas.
 With 20+ in-house W-2 carpenters, the schedule does not stall waiting on subs.

 How long does a historic renovation take?